szpajder/dumpvdl2/README.md

 To be honest, I don't use Windows very often and I don't know the programming intricacies of this OS.
 However, if you feel like you could port the code and maintain the port later on, please do so.
 Pull requests welcome.

-##### What do numbers in the message header mean?

-        [2017-02-26 19:18:00] [136.975] [-18.9/-43.9 dBFS] [25.0 dB]

-From left to right:

-- date and time (local timezone).

-- channel frequency on which the message has been received.

-- signal power level (averaged over transmitter ramp-up stage, ie. 3 symbol periods after squelch opening).
-Full scale is 0 dB.

-- noise floor power level.
-Full scale is 0 dB.

-- signal to noise ratio (ie. signal power level minus noise floor power level).

 ### License